Dmitry Volkov (entrepreneur): Academic career

-Researches and Main Ideas
+In August 2023 he organised the Summer Philosophy School "Metaphysics of Uploading" in Palermo, Italy.

+Co-founder of the non-profit cultural association ICCS, which goal is to promote international philosophical and interdisciplinary research into the mind and consciousness.

+Research and main ideas

-In his book "Boston zombie: D.Dennett and his theory of consciousness" Dmitriy Volkov criticized arguments of Dennett, Searle and Vasiliev on intentionality and mental causation.
-He analyzed the Multiple Drafts Model proposed by Dennett and his critique of the "Cartesian theater" as well as the project of disqualifying qualia.
+In his book "Boston Zombie: D. Dennett and his Theory of Consciousness," Dmitriy Volkov criticized the arguments of Dennett, Searle and Vasiliev on intentionality and mental causation.
+He analyzed the Multiple Drafts Model proposed by Dennett and his critique of the "Cartesian theater" and the project of disqualifying qualia.
 Volkov provided counterarguments against Dennett's thought experiments.
-Apart from that, the book also addresses the concept of the Self as the center of narrative gravity.
-According to Sergey Merzlyakov, scholar of the Scientific Research Lab of the MSU Economics Department, Volkov's book is the most complete and accurate research of Dennett's theory of consciousness.
+The book also addresses the concept of the Self as the center of narrative gravity.
+According to Sergey Merzlyakov, a scholar of the Scientific Research Lab of the MSU Economics Department, Volkov's book is the most complete and accurate research of Dennett's theory of consciousness.